-197 7.2 Progress on Radiative Corrections
+7.1 Progress on Radiative Corrections

-Since 2010, and in particular prompted by the March 2021 Science Review, extensive discussions with 198 theory groups have been made on how a high-precision radiative correction for the measurement can be 199 carried out.
-First, progress has been made on the uncertainty estimation of external radiative corrections 200 using data that will be collected in the low W region simultaneously with the measurement.
-For internal 201 radiative correction, we have adapted the event generator Djangoh [18], originally developed for HERA 202 cross section analysis, to fixed-target experiments and to nuclear targets.
-We have made modification to 203 D jangoh such that it can be used to calculate parity violation asymmetry to high precision, immune from 204 the statistical limit of a Monte-Carlo program.
-While there are still detailed work to be done, we anticipate 205 that the 0.2% uncertainty projected on the radiative corrections as given in Table 1 can be reached.
-206
+Since 2010, and in particular prompted by the March 2021 Science Review, extensive discussions have been carried out with theory groups on the theoretical challenges presented by the high-precision requirement of the PVDIS program of SoLID.
+First, one must carry out both electromagnetic and electroweak radiative corrections to high precision.
+Significant progress has been made on this topic: We have adapted the event generator Djangoh [17], originally developed for HERA cross section analysis, to fixed-target experiments and to nuclear targets.
+We have made modification to Djangoh such that it can be used to calculate parity violation asymmetry to high precision, immune from the statistical limit of a Monte-Carlo program.
+Discussions were carried out on the renormalization scheme of electroweak radiative corrections and details of the calculation of higher order diagrams including 2-loops.
+While there are still detailed work to be done and certain auxiliary measurements to be carried out, we have by now obtained all theoretical tools needed such that radiative corrections for PVDIS can be carried out to the high precision (0.2%) as stated in the 2010 proposal.

-207 8 Summary
+8 Summary